I choose you, trademark protection! What does Pokémon and the Hells Angels have in common?

 - storing content and hosting your website overseas, will not protect you from infringement where you communicate infringing content to users located in Australia.

-If you have IP to protect, or believe that someone is infringing your trade mark or copyright, give our IP lawyers a call.
+If you have IP to protect, or believe that someone is infringing your trademark or copyright, give our IP lawyers a call.
 You can also book a consultation online.